AppDaemon/appdaemon/docs/DOCKER_TUTORIAL.rst

 ----------------------------

-If you need to run Appdaemon with Debug, it may be easiest to stop your normal appdaemon and run a temporary container with the debug flag set.
+If you need to run Appdaemon with Debug, it may be easiest to stop your normal Appdaemon and run a temporary container with the debug flag set.
 This presumes you already have a configured ``conf`` folder you are debugging, so we don't need to pass the HA/DASH variables into the container.